armonicas1/Claude_Automation/docs/ARCHITECTURE.md

 ## Communication Protocol

-The extension uses two methods of communication:
+The extension supports two methods of communication:

-1. **MCP Protocol (WebSockets)**:
+1. **MCP Protocol**:
+   - **Stdio Transport (✅ Recommended)**:
+     - Claude Desktop connects directly to the MCP server via stdin/stdout
+     - Reliable, direct communication with no networking issues
+     - Improved stability and reduced error rates

+   - **WebSocket Transport (Legacy)**:
      - Claude Desktop connects to the MCP server via WebSockets
+     - Requires port management and can have network-related issues

-   - JSON-RPC 2.0 format for requests and responses
+   - Both methods use JSON-RPC 2.0 format for requests and responses
    - Used for real-time interactions (e.g., tool calls)

 2. **Shared State Files**: